The Crape Myrtle Bonsai Tree, scientific name Lagerstroemia indica, is native to China and Korea.

 Origin: Native to China and Korea but is widely grown all over the world.

-Appearance: Depending on variety, crapes grow as trees that may be either upright or spreading or as large shrubs.
+Appearance: Depending on the variety, crapes grow as trees that may be either upright or spreading or as large shrubs.
 It is a deciduous tree with very interesting smooth gray bark that is peeling in thin flakes exposing mottled inner bark in some combination of gray, pink, cream, tan, and brown colors.
-Dark green leaves turn red, yellow and orange during fall months.
+Dark green leaves turn red, yellow, and orange during the fall months.

-Flowering: One of the main reasons why this tree is so popular is its six-petaled white, red, pink or purple flowers that are produced from June until September.
-Flowers are born in clusters in the beginning of the summer, followed by brown or black fruits.
-When mature they dry and split releasing disk shaped seeds.
+Flowering: One of the main reasons why this tree is so popular is its six-petaled white, red, pink, or purple flowers that are produced from June until September.
+Flowers are born in clusters at the beginning of the summer, followed by brown or black fruits.
+When mature they dry and split releasing disk-shaped seeds.